Connecting Shakespearians and Shakespeare societies across the globe

 World Shakespeare Congress 2021: Singapore

-The World Shakespeare Congress in 2021 will be held in Singapore and the programme can be found at: http://wsc2021.org
+The last WSC was held in 2021 in Singapore and the programme can be found at http://wsc2021.org

 Membership of the International Shakespeare Association is open to any person who wishes to support its objectives and accepts its articles.
 To attend the World Shakespeare Congress in 2021, you must be a member of the ISA in good standing.